 If the new hard disk is larger than the old one you can choose Expert mode and select

--r options which will assure that the partitions will be proportionally created in the target disk and the file system will be automatically resized.
+-r options that will assure that the partitions will be proportionally created in the target disk and the file system will be automatically resized.

 Be advised to use the expert mode options with extreme caution.

 8. On the next menu choose

 disk_to_local_disk option and press Enter to continue.
 This option ensures that a full disk clone (MBR, partition table, and data) with the same size as the source disk to target disk will be performed further.

 9. On the next screen, you must choose the source disk that will be used for the clone.
 Pay attention to disk names used here.
 In Linux a disk can be named sda, sdb, etc, meaning that sda is the first disk, sdb the second, and so on.